Why Are Natural Teeth So Resilient?

 Teeth are still the heroes of cosmetic dentistry

-- And it is the job of the cosmetic dentist to fully utilize their nature-given toughness. -
+And it is the job of the cosmetic dentist to fully utilize their natural toughness.

 cosmetic dentists need strong teeth